rcliftonharvey/rchoscillators/README.md

 This source code is provided under the [MIT License](https://en.wikipedia.org/wiki/MIT_License).<br>
 A copy of the MIT license in written form comes in the download of this library.

-The JUCE framework itself (required for the demo project) is shipped and licensed separately, see the [JUCE website](https://juce.com) for more information.
+The JUCE framework itself is shipped and licensed separately, see the [JUCE website](https://juce.com) for more information.<br>
+JUCE is only required to compile the demo project, nothing more.

 -------------------------------------------------------------------------------------------------------